 We hope that you were able to find some value in it.
 We certainly did.

 If you're looking to try dropshipping for yourself, then you should check out our dropshipping app DropCommerce.
 Our dropshipping app is the most user-friendly on the market, and we have over 20,000 products to choose from.
-Our app is available on both Shopify and BigCommerce.
+Our app is available on Shopify, BigCommerce, and Wix.
 We only partner with suppliers in North America, so you can be sure that your products will be high-quality and will ship quickly.
 You can sign up for a free account to browse our selection, or jump right in to a 14-day free trial.
 The choice is yours, and we're just here to support you on your entrepreneurial journey 🙂